-The results section is where you report the findings of your study based upon the methodology [or methodologies] you applied to gather information.
-The results section should state the findings of the research arranged in a logical sequence without bias or interpretation.
-A section describing results should be particularly detailed if your paper includes data generated from your own research.
+The results section is where you report the findings of your study based on the methodology [or methodologies] you applied to gather information required to examine the research problem.
+The results section arrange and describe the findings in a logical sequence without bias or interpretation.
+A section describing results should be particularly detailed if your paper includes data or information generated from your own research rather than gathered from secondary sources.

 When formulating the results section, it's important to remember that the results of a study do not prove anything.
-Findings can only confirm or reject the hypothesis underpinning your study.
-However, the act of articulating the results helps you to understand the problem from within, to break it into pieces, and to view the research problem from various perspectives.
+Findings can only support or challenge the theoretical assumptions or hypothesis underpinning your study.
+However, the act of describing the results helps you to understand the research problem from various perspectives by subdividing the overall findings into conceptual categories [logically grouped methodological outcomes].
+This sets the stage for carrying out the acts of self-reflection, critical analysis, and interpretation required for writing an effective discussion section.

-The page length of this section is set by the amount and types of data to be reported.
+The page length of this section is set by the amount and types of information to be reported.
 Be concise.
-Use non-textual elements appropriately, such as figures and tables, to present findings more effectively.
-In deciding what data to describe in your results section, you must clearly distinguish information that would normally be included in a research paper from any raw data or other content that could be included as an appendix.
-In general, raw data that has not been summarized should not be included in the main text of your paper unless requested to do so by your professor.
+In most cases, aside from the conclusion, the results section is the shortest part of your paper.
+If needed, use figures, tables, charts, or other non-textual elements to present findings more effectively.
+When deciding what data to include, clearly distinguish information that the reader needs to understand each finding from any raw data or other supporting content [e.g., a survey tool].
+Consider placing this information in an appendix.
+In general, supporting information or research tools should not be included in the results section unless requested to do so by your professor.

 Bavdekar, Sandeep B. and Sneha Chandak.
 "Results: Unraveling the Findings."
 Journal of the Association of Physicians of India 63 (September 2015): 44-46; Brett, Paul.
 "A Genre Analysis of the Results Section of Sociology Articles."
 English for Specific Speakers 13 (1994): 47-59; Go to English for Specific Purposes on ScienceDirect;Burton, Neil et al. Doing Your Education Research Project.
 Los Angeles, CA: SAGE, 2008; Results.
 The Structure, Format, Content, and Style of a Journal-Style Scientific Paper.
 Department of Biology.
 Bates College; Kretchmer, Paul.
 Twelve Steps to Writing an Effective Results Section.
 San Francisco Edit; "Reporting Findings."
 In Making Sense of Social Research Malcolm Williams, editor.
 (London;: SAGE Publications, 2003) pp. 188-207.